-An herb may be used in various forms, including teas, granular extracts (Chinese medicine), fresh herbs, dried herbs, oils or tinctures.
-It may be commercially available as a loose herb, capsule, tablet, liquid extract, lotion or cream.
-Herbal therapy is the use of herbs, either as single products or in combination with other herbs, for medicinal purposes.
+An herb may be used in various forms, including teas, granular extracts (Chinese medicine), fresh herbs, dried herbs, oils, or tinctures.
+It may be commercially available as a loose herb, capsule, tablet, liquid extract, lotion, or cream.
+Herbal therapy is the use of herbs for medicinal purposes, either on their own or in combination with other herbs.

 What is the history of herbal therapy in veterinary medicine?

-Herbal therapy has been used for thousands of years in many human cultures.
-Over centuries and even millennia, a tremendous amount of clinical experience has been obtained by these cultures regarding which herbs work well for which conditions, and how they are best administered.
-It has been estimated that even today 75 percent of the world's population relies upon herbal medicine for basic health care.
-Early civilizations placed a great deal of emphasis on the health of the horses and cattle that were so integral to their lives.
+Herbal (botanical) therapy has been used for thousands of years in many human cultures.
+Over centuries and even millennia, a tremendous amount of clinical experience has been obtained by these cultures regarding which herbs work well for which conditions and how they are best administered.
+It has been estimated that, even today, 75% of the world's population relies on herbal medicine for basic health care.
+Early civilizations placed great emphasis on the health of the horses and cattle that were so integral to their lives.
 As a result, the history of veterinary herbal treatment parallels its history in human therapy.

 In the late eighteenth century, advances in science enabled chemists to isolate and purify active ingredients in herbs.
 Further advances led to the ability to manufacture synthetic pharmaceuticals.
-At this point, herbal therapy diverged from mainstream medicine, since conventional medical researchers believed that it was safer and more effective to administer specific doses of the pure active chemical, whether it was synthetic or derived from plants.
+At that point, herbal therapy diverged from mainstream medicine, since conventional medical researchers believed that it was safer and more effective to administer specific doses of the pure, active chemical, whether it was synthetic or derived from plants.

-Advocates of herbal therapy maintain that whole herbs or their extracts were more efficacious and that the natural product contains other ingredients that act synergistically with the active principle, increasing the efficacy of the medicine.
+Advocates of herbal therapy maintain that whole herbs or their extracts are more effective and that the natural product contains other ingredients that act synergistically with the active principle.

 On which species of animals is herbal therapy practiced regularly?

 It was not until the late nineteenth century that veterinary medicine turned from herbal treatments to conventional pharmaceuticals.
-While significant research support exists for the use of herbs in veterinary medicine, most treatment protocols used in dogs, cats, horses and ruminants are based solely on clinical experience or research data that has been obtained from work with laboratory animals and humans.
-Slowly there is an emerging consensus among veterinarians regarding which approaches work best for various diseases, leading to protocols ripe for eventual confirmation of their efficacy by clinical research.
+While significant research support exists for the use of herbs in veterinary medicine, most treatment protocols for dogs, cats, horses, and ruminants are based solely on clinical experience or research data that has been obtained from work with laboratory animals and humans.
+Over time, more herbal therapy protocols may be scientifically tested and incorporated into veterinary practice

 Animal treatments are frequently inspired by human herbal medicine, but veterinary expertise is required to select the appropriate formula and to address differences in metabolism between animals and humans, and between the various animal species.